wevandrunen/wevandrunen.github.io/_pages/art_gallery.md

   overlay_image: /assets/images/20220826_114741 (2).jpg
 ---

 I primarily work in watercolour and acrylic, taking inspiration from the natural world -- especially plants!
-Through my artwork I hope to convey some of the wonderful creatures and ecology that surround us every day, but that we may not always take the time to stop and see. <br><br> Please do not use any images without permission. <br><br>
+Through my artwork I hope to convey some of the wonderful biology and nature that surrounds us every day, but that we may not always take the time to stop and really see. <br><br> Please do not use any images without permission. <br><br>